solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-custom-onchain-programs.md

 ### Instructions

-In previous chapters, we used:

-- The `SystemProgram.transfer()` function from `@solana/web3.js` to make an
-  instruction for the System program to transfer SOL.
+In previous chapters, we used the `SystemProgram.transfer()` function from `@solana/web3.js`, which creates an instruction for the System program to transfer SOL.

 When working with other programs, however, you'll need to create instructions manually.
 With `@solana/web3.js`, you can create instructions with the